Current Members

 • BA – Biology (Gustavus Adolphus College, 1996)

-I have worked as a teaching and research academic at the University of Melbourne since 2009.
-I am particularly interested in molecular and physiological aspects of plant nutrition and my lab investigates these areas with a variety of tools including metabolic profiling, genetic engineering and gene editing.
-I teach into several undergraduate and postgraduate subjects at the University including first year biology (BIOL10008 & BIOL10009) and am actively involved in postgraduate student supervision.
-I also serve as Associate Dean (International) in the Faculty of Science and am on the board of the University of Melbourne Botany Foundation.
+My lab uses a variety of molecular tools including metabolic profiling, genetic engineering and gene editing to develop biofortified crops.
+I teach into several undergraduate and postgraduate subjects at the University and am actively involved in postgraduate student supervision.
+I also sit on the board of the University of Melbourne Botany Foundation and am a College Fellow at Ormond College.

-Dr Stephanie Watts-Fawkes (nee Watts-Williams) – Incoming ARC DECRA
+Dr Stephanie Watts-Fawkes – ARC DECRA & Future Making Fellow

 stephanie.watts-fawkes@adelaide.edu.au